sashakames/esgf-user-support/metagrid.rst

 Known Issues
 ------------

-* **Globus destination endpoints**:  Managed mapped endpoints cannot be used and some institutions provide these.
-We are developing a solution to this issue.
 * **Mobile Devices**:  Metagrid cannot render on a mobile device: the search results are collapsed in the small sized window.
 * **Edge Browser for Windows**: (*Tested witn Windows 10*)  Metagrid is incompatible with the Edge browser
 * **Globus Transfers to Managed Endpoints**: Some Institutions have deployed managed Globus Connect Endpoints.
 We are working on a solution to allow transfers to these endpoints, but in the meantime, transfer tasks will fail to submit to some endpoints.